Lillard scores 30, Trail Blazers rout Spurs 124-102

 Both teams were playing the second of back-to-backs.
 Portland solidified its hold on sixth place in the Western Conference with a 106-101 victory Friday night over the Lakers, which gave the Blazers the tiebreaker against their foe.

 The Blazers moved within one-half game of fifth-place Dallas in the West.
 The top six teams avoid the NBA’s new play-in tournament.

-San Antonio has lost six of seven but is 10th in the West, two games ahead of New Orleans for the final play-in spot.
+San Antonio, coming off a 113-104 victory over Sacramento, has lost six of seven but is 10th in the West, two games ahead of New Orleans for the final play-in spot.

+“We are playing for something.
+I hope everyone in the locker room understands that,” said Dejounte Murray, who scored 15 points. “ I think we’re a better team than what the record shows.”

 Portland was without Carmelo Anthony, who has a right ankle sprain.
-The 10-time All-Star, who is averaging 13.5 points off the bench for the Blazers, hadn’t missed a game this season.
+The 10-time All-Star, who is averaging 13.5 points off the bench, hadn’t missed a game this season.

-IMcCollum’s 3-pointer gave the Blazers a 36-34 lead midway through the second quarter.
+McCollum’s 3-pointer gave the Blazers a 36-34 lead midway through the second quarter.
 He added another 3 after Enes Kanter’s layup.

 Lillard’s 3-pointer stretched the lead to 52-43 and he finished the opening half with 21 points.
 Portland led 57-47 at the break.